matplotlib/mpl-altair/_posts/altair-to-mpl-line.md

 1 | 2 | d
 2 | 9 | d

 A possible scenario for this dataset would be an experiment being run in several different locations with 2 measurements taken at each location.
-The goal with the visualization being to visualize how the amount changed between the two sets of measurements at each location.
+The goal of the visualization being to visualize how the amount changed between the two sets of measurements at each location.

 ## Altair
-If we want to plot lines to show how each location changed between set one and set two, we need to specify the data, tell Altair to plot lines with `mark_line()`, link the x encoding channel with 'set', the y channel with 'amount', and the color channel with 'location'.
+If we want to plot lines to show how each location changed between set one and set two, we need to
+1. specify the data: `alt.chart(df)`
+2. tell Altair to plot lines with `.mark_line()`
+3. link the encoding channels:
+    - x with 'set'
+    - y with 'amount'
+    - color with 'location'.
 ```python
 import altair as alt
 alt.Chart(df).mark_line().encode(